 Rabbit Fur Coat, Lewis' first solo record, was released in 2006, featuring background vocals by the Kentucky-born Watson Twins and additional contributions from M. Ward, Ben Gibbard, Jason Boesel, and Conor Oberst (who released the record on his own Team Love label).
 Jenny Lewis then made the jump to Warner Bros. for the release of Rilo Kiley's Under the Blacklight, which gave the band an unprecedented amount of chart success in the U.S. and overseas.
 Following a tour in support of that album, Lewis announced that her sophomore solo effort, Acid Tongue, would be released in September 2008.
 The record arrived on schedule, featuring collaborations with Elvis Costello, She & Him, Chris Robinson, and Lewis' own family members.
 Boyfriend Johnathan Rice also worked on the album as Lewis' producer, and the two continued working together in Jenny and Johnny, a lighthearted pop duo whose debut album appeared in 2010.

-At the end of 2010 Lewis' estranged father passed away, and in a tumultuous start to 2011 Rilo Kiley disbanded months later, both of which contributed to bouts of severe insomnia during a highly stressful period of her life.
+At the end of 2010 Lewis' estranged father passed away, and in a tumultuous start to 2011, Rilo Kiley disbanded months later, both of which contributed to bouts of severe insomnia during a highly stressful period of her life.
 To deal with these intense, destabilizing emotions, Lewis turned to music and began to write new material.
 However, it wasn't until after touring with the Postal Service in 2013 that she reentered the studio.
-Recordings took place with Ryan Adams and his long-term producer Mike Viola in their California studios and the result, The Voyager, was expected in 2014. ~ Andrew Leahey & MacKenzie Wilson, Rovi
+Recordings took place with Ryan Adams and his long-term producer Mike Viola in their California studios and the result, The Voyager, appeared in July of 2014. ~ Andrew Leahey & MacKenzie Wilson, Rovi